 When Barry George turned up at HAFAD on the morning of the murder he was a wearing a yellow top, blue jeans and carrying a carrier bag full of written material.
 The perpetrator however was a described as wearing a dark jacket.
 George’s defence maintained that if he was the killer he would have gone home to Crookham Road, changed, picked up the carrier bag and used a route to Greswell Street sensibly avoiding Gowan Avenue.
 They decided this would take 28 minutes and that did not include changing clothes.
 This would mean that if he had committed the murder at 11:30 a.m. he could not have got to the HAFAD at or before 11:50 a.m.
 On that basis they argued he could not possibly have committed the crime.

 I tried the route adding just 1 minute to change a top and pick up a bag.
 Turning left away from Jill Dando’s property at number 29 and backtracking along the next available right turns, Sidbury Street and Wardo Avenue to sweep back to Crookham Road and then routing back towards Greswell avoiding Gowan took 21.5 minutes.
 Turning left initially and then turning back along the other side of Gowan Avenue to Crookham Road and then the same avoiding route to Greswell took 18.5 minutes.
 That was all at a brisk walk with no adrenalin assist and I’m 63 not 39.
 If George chose to jog at every street crossing, (not an odd action in normal circumstances), the time would be even less.
-Jill Dando laid dead or dying for at least 5 minutes before anybody realised what had happened.
+I did exactly this on another visit and completed the full route in 20 mins.
+Jill Dando laid dead or dying for 14 minutes before she was found.
 That is a massive amount of time for George to decide on an escape route even if the initial period was a frantic and confused moment in time.
 It was also merged with an element of pure luck.
 It could have been completely different.
-Nobody did a thing for 5 MINUTES.
-A brisk to fast walking pace is 4 mph / 6.5 Km hr.
-In that time the George could have covered over 500 metres, that is a long way.
+Nobody did a thing for at least 14 minutes.
+Even if it had been just 5 minutes a brisk to fast walking pace is 4 mph / 6.5 Km hr.
+In that time George could have covered over 500 metres.

 29 Gowan Avenue to the HAFAD in Greswell Street – 7 mins